"Was he the real Aoi or just a clone?" Clones have often gotten the short end of the stick

 now and then, or they may recognize that their personality is sufficiently unique for them to think of themselves as— well, themselves.
 This is more difficult if they started life with the copied memories of the original.
 Often, they become a recurring or supporting character.
 If the original is dead, it's likely the clone takes over the original's role.

-Expect the Zombie Advocate
+Expect any Zombie Advocate

-to make their case.
+.
 See also Androids Are People, Too